Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Despite its appearance, Tucker Tower is not as ancient as it may appear.
 But though it was only built in the early 1930s, the tower and the lands that surround it have an unusual history that stretches back centuries.

-While much of the history surrounding the site of Tucker Tower is lost, it is known that the rocks were once home to the Kichai Tribe of the Wichita Indian.
+While much of the history surrounding the site of Tucker Tower is lost, it is known that the rocks were once home to the Kichai Tribe of the Wichita Indians.
 In later years, when the area was part of the Indian Territory, the wild and desolate areas surrounding the precipitous outcrop known as the Devil’s Kitchen Conglomerate proved to be a secure safe haven for outlaws and bandits.
 Legend has it that there was once a cave at the base of the mountain that has been inhabited by both the early Native Americans in the region as well numerous later day outlaws.

 As Oklahoma achieved statehood and progressed into a new century so did the face of the Devil’s Kitchen Conglomerate.
 The days of the Indian had long passed, as did the wild frontier of the outlaw.
-It was in 1933 that the strength and conviction of one man, who may have been considered a special type of outlaw himself, that forever changed this ragged outcropping of rock.
+It was in 1933 that the strength and conviction of one man, who may have been considered a special type of outlaw himself, forever changed this ragged outcropping of rock.

-Governor William H. “Alfalfa Bill” Murray: Oklahoma’s Most Colorful Politician
+Gov. William H. “Alfalfa Bill” Murray: Oklahoma’s Most Colorful Politician

 William Murray spent most of his early life working in Texas as a farmhand, which was typical in those days.
 It was the knowledge from those farming days that would eventually earn him the nickname “Alfalfa Bill” in days to come.